souravMOD/Self_supervised_pretraining/Readme.md

   --min-scale 0.1 \
   --image-size 640 640

+## Notes

-The --data argument accepts either a single directory or a list of directories separated by your operating system’s path separator (: on Unix and ; on Windows).
+--data accepts either a single directory or multiple directories separated by your OS path separator (: on Unix, ; on Windows).

-The script verifies that each directory exists before starting training.
+The script validates all input directories before training.

-The output directory is created automatically.
+The output directory is created automatically if missing.

-After training completes, logs, checkpoints, and metrics are saved under the specified output folder.
+After training, logs, checkpoints, and metrics are saved in the output folder.

-Customisation
+## Customisation

-You can adjust the following parameters to suit your hardware and dataset:
+You can adjust the following parameters to suit your dataset and hardware:

+## Model

-Model – choose any supported Ultralytics YAML or PT model file, such as ultralytics/yolov8s.yaml or ultralytics/yolo11l.pt.
+Supports any Ultralytics YAML or PT file, e.g. ultralytics/yolov8s.yaml or ultralytics/yolo11l.pt.

+.yaml → train from scratch

-Models ending with .pt start from pretrained weights.
+.pt → start from pretrained weights

-Models ending with .yaml start from scratch.
-(docs
-)

-Method – select the self-supervised method (distillation, DINOv2, etc.); the default is distillation.
+Method

+## Choose the self-supervised method: distillation (default), DINOv2, etc.

+Epochs & Batch Size

-Epochs and batch size – control training time and memory usage.
+Balance training duration and memory usage.

-Image transforms – specify --min-scale and --image-size to configure the random resize crop and the final resolution.
+Image Transforms

+Use --min-scale for the minimum crop scale.

+Use --image-size to set final resolution (e.g. 640 640).

-License
+## License

+This project depends on:

+LightlyTrain (AGPL-3.0 licence)

-This code depends on LightlyTrain, which is available under the AGPL-3.0 licence, and Ultralytics YOLO models, which may require a commercial licence for certain use cases (docs
+Ultralytics YOLO models (may require a commercial licence for certain use cases)
-).

-Please review the licences of all dependencies before deploying this script in a production environment.